 Stormwater flooding due to inadequate flood storage and undersized drainage systems is a prevalent concern.
-The Town's more frequent flooding problems are likely related to insufficient or inoperable flood management structures such as culverts, dams, and drainpipes that are not large enough to quickly transport floodwaters away from town streets and neighborhoods.
+It is likely that the Town's more frequent flooding problems are related to insufficient or inoperable flood management structures such as culverts, dams, and drainpipes that are not large enough to quickly transport floodwaters away from town streets and neighborhoods.